hackersanddesigners/www-v2/README.md

 ## details

 - a static site generator that creates a new page whenever a change is done on the wiki (using [wgRCFeeds](wgRCFeedshttps://www.mediawiki.org/wiki/Manual:%24wgRCFeeds) UDP messaging)
-- a Flask app providing a search interface to display results from the wiki, and other sources
+- a FastAPI app providing a search interface to display results from the wiki, and other sources

 structure: